 Music is an important part of our school.
 All pupils are taught by teachers with expertise and all children in Year 3 - 6 have the opportunity to learn to play the guitar.
 We also have a fourishing KS2 choir!

 We have a full time sports coach who leads the PE and sport curriculum.
 We take part in a wide variety of sports and PE activities that include: football, netball, hockey, rugby, rounders, table tennis, cricket, orienteering, athletics, cross country, boccia, gymnastics, dance and swimming.
 For some of these we take part in festivals and compete with other schools.

 After school sports clubs include football, cricket, rugby and boccia throughout the year.

 St. Mary's is committed to ensuring its pupils have an understanding of their place in a global community.
-All pupils from FS2 - Y6 are taught French and there is an option for after school clubs in Spanish and German.
+All pupils from FS2 - Y6 are taught French and there is an option for after school clubs in French

 TRIPS, VISITS AND SPECIAL EVENTS